MartijnNieuwenhuizen/Browser_Technologies/README.md

 ## Assignment Two
 **Enhance my Funda app.**
-The code and documented enhancements are shown in [assignment2](https://github.com/MartijnNieuwenhuizen/Browser_Technologies/tree/master/assignment2).
+The code and documented enhancements are shown in: [assignment2](https://github.com/MartijnNieuwenhuizen/Browser_Technologies/tree/master/assignment2).

 ## Featue Detection
 We reseached 6 new items in HTML5, CSS3 and ES6.
-The documented are avalible in [feature_detection](https://github.com/MartijnNieuwenhuizen/Browser_Technologies/tree/master/feature_detection).
+The documented are avalible in: [feature_detection](https://github.com/MartijnNieuwenhuizen/Browser_Technologies/tree/master/feature_detection).

 ## Progressive Enhancement
 Rewrote the core element of the Funda-App with Progessive Enhancement.
-You can find the assignment in [progressive_enhancement](https://github.com/MartijnNieuwenhuizen/Browser_Technologies/tree/master/progressive_enhancement).
+You can find the assignment in: [progressive_enhancement](https://github.com/MartijnNieuwenhuizen/Browser_Technologies/tree/master/progressive_enhancement).

+## Shopping List (Create a tosti shopping list)
+The shopping list is build from the ground up with the Progressive Enhancement Theory.
+You can read the documentation and code in: [shopping_list](https://github.com/MartijnNieuwenhuizen/Browser_Technologies/tree/master/shopping_list).